OmrYvs06/zapret-Turkey-V72.2-Release/docs/readme.md

 # Extras
+These configurations no needed for zapret usage, but they improve the experience and privacy for system wide.
+## 1. installing and setting up dnscrypt-proxy
 if you want to install dnscrypt-proxy, you can follow [this](https://btt.community/t/linux-zapret-kurulum-rehberi/15989) guide

-## here is the guide using dnscrypt-proxy for the system uses systemd-resolved
+here is the guide using dnscrypt-proxy for the system uses systemd-resolved:
 ### installing dnscrypt-proxy

 **Arch Linux**: `sudo pacman -S dnscrypt-proxy` </br>